joba288/Roomverb-Simulation/README.md

-# AudioScrambler
+# Roomverb Simulation
-A tool that cuts up an audio file and puts it back together again randomly.
-Akin to the William S Burroughs Cutup Method
+A tool imports multiple mono wav files, places them in a 3D room and simulates the stereo reverb.